RichCanvas3/service-marketplace/README.md

 ## MetaMask Delegation Toolkit (DTK) Implementation

-For recurring services purchased through Service Marketplace (house cleaning or lawn care for example), the MetaMask DTK would be utilized to allow recurring payments to be taken out of the user's wallet based on the signed contract between the two parties.
+For recurring services purchased through Service Marketplace (house cleaning or lawn care for example), the MetaMask Delegation Toolkit would be utilized to allow recurring payments to be taken out of the user's wallet based on the signed contract between the two parties.

 If the service provider failed to show up for the service appointment and violate the contract, any payment taken out would immediately be refunded back to the user.

 Specific permissions, spending limits, and time-based access would be implemented using the MetaMask DTK.

+### How Delegation is Utilized

+The user's smart account grants permission to the service provider's smart account to take a certain amount of money out on their behalf, under specific rules and restrictions.

+Delegator account - user's account
+Delegate account - service provider's account

+### Better Context (Re-Write)

+The delegator (user) allows the service provider’s account (the delegate) permission to take money out of their account, under specific rules and restrictions.

+The user can authorize the service provider to spend a certain amount of their funds for a specific purpose or within a limited timeframe, without giving the service provider full access to their wallet.

 ## Submission Requirements

-- [x] Must explore real-world use case of the MetaMask Card
+- [] Must explore real-world use case of the MetaMask Card
-- [x] Must use USDC as the stablecoin of choice
+- [] Must use USDC as the stablecoin of choice
 - [] Must have a live hosted demo or working prototype
 - [] Must have a README with project details
 - [] Must have a short recorded demo video